Kerr metric: Ergosphere and the Penrose process

-Features of the Kerr geometry
+Features

 The Kerr geometry exhibits many noteworthy features: the maximal analytic extension includes a sequence of asymptotically flat exterior regions, each associated with an ergosphere, stationary limit surfaces, event horizons, Cauchy horizons, closed timelike curves, and a ring-shaped curvature singularity.
 The geodesic equation can be solved exactly in closed form.
 In addition to two Killing vector fields (corresponding to time translation and axisymmetry), the Kerr geometry admits a remarkable Killing tensor.
 There is a pair of principal null congruences (one ingoing and one outgoing).
 The Weyl tensor is algebraically special, in fact it has Petrov type D. The global structure is known.
 Topologically, the homotopy type of the Kerr spacetime can be simply characterized as a line with circles attached at each integer point.

 Note that the inner Kerr geometry is unstable with regard to perturbations in the interior region.
 This instability means that although the Kerr metric is axis-symmetric, a black hole created through gravitational collapse may not be so.
 This instability also implies that many of the features of the Kerr geometry described above may not be present inside such a black hole.